anchpop/wise_mans_haskell/book.md

 This turns on the following warnings: `Wall`, `Wcompat`, `Wincomplete-record-updates`, `Wincomplete-uni-patterns`, and `Wredundant-constraints`.
 I won't explain what all of these do, but they aren't too restrictive and if you see a warning you should fix it.
 In fact, you should try your hardest to never check in code with warnings to version control.
 This is under the section `ghc-options` because these are just regular options passed to GHC - you don't have to build your project with Stack, you could call GHC manually, but stack handling everything for you makes things much more convenient and reliable.

 Next up is the topic of GHC language extensions.
-Haskell is a vey nice language but sometimes it has some room for improvement through unofficial extensions implemented in GHC.
+Haskell is a very nice language but sometimes it has some room for improvement through unofficial extensions implemented in GHC.
 To do this, we're going to add another section beneath `ghc-options`, called `default-extensions`.
 You can turn an extension on by writing a special comment at the top of your source files, but this turns them on for all files and is much more convenient.
 This is a long list of extensions, and lots of them are fairly complicated so I'm not going to explain them all yet.
 I got this list from Alexis King, and some of the extensions are too complicated for me to easily explain here.
 Most I will be addressing through the course of this book, though, so stay tuned.
 If you're interested in what a particular extension does, you can look it up on [the GHC docs](https://downloads.haskell.org/~ghc/8.2.2/docs/html/users_guide/glasgow_exts.html).

 ```yaml